hetznercloud/terraform-provider-hcloud/docs/resources/storage_box_subaccount.md

 ### Required

 - `home_directory` (String) Home directory of the Storage Box Subaccount.
 The directory will be created if it doesn't exist yet.
+Must not include a leading slash (`/`).
 - `password` (String, Sensitive) Password of the Storage Box.
 For more details, see the [Storage Boxes password policy](https://docs.hetzner.cloud/reference/hetzner#storage-boxes-password-policy).
 - `storage_box_id` (Number) ID of the Storage Box.